Simenf05/brain/1 - Main notes/Transport control protocol.md

 | checksum                           |          |          | urg data pointer<br> |
 | options<br>                        |          |          |                      |
 | application data (variable length) |          |          |                      |
 ### TCP timeout values
+The easiest way to estimate the value for the timeout is to base it upon the [[round trip time]].
+To do this we just start a timer when the segment is sent and measure how long it takes before the ACK is received.
+But this value may vary by a lot, one segment might be faster than normal, and now you have a timeout that times out prematurely.
+If that one segment is too slow we might be losing a lot of time with the protocol.
+Therefore an estimated average is used, described by this formula:

+$$
+EstimatedRTT = (1-\alpha) * EstimatedRTT + \alpha*SampleRTT
+$$

+Alpha is often 1.25 here.
+And this makes it so that the change in the average decreases exponentially based on the previous values.
+This way we get a stable average for the timeout values at the sender.
+To calculate the final timeout value we still need a safety margin and the formula for the timeout is as follows:

+$$
+TimeoutInterval = EstimatedRTT + 4*DeviationRTT
+$$
+where:
+$$
+DeviationRTT = (1-\beta)*DeviatoinRTT + \beta * \lvert SampleRTT-EstimaedRTT\rvert
+$$
+#### MultiACK
+If the receiver receives a segment it can wait up to 500 ms to wait and see if any other segments is received.
+The reason for this is that TCP uses accumulative ACK and that means that one ACK greater than the one that is expected for the client will ACK all the previous unACKed segments.
+#### TCP fast re-transmit
+If the sender receives three ACKs for the same sequence number, then it will start sending from there.
+This is because in the receiver specification they will ACK the last sequence that was good until the next is received.
+This way the sender dont need to wait for the timeout all the time, and can start sending faster.
+### Flow control
+The motivation for flow control is that we need to not overwhelm the receiving process at the [[application layer]].
+If the

 ## References